Probing an MeV-Scale Scalar Boson in Association with a TeV-Scale Top-Quark Partner at the LHC: Introduction

-In this paper, we devise a LHC search strategy for a light mediator particle produced in association with a TeV-scale top-partner particle.
+We devise a LHC search strategy for a light mediator particle produced in association with a TeV-scale partner particle of the top quark ($t$).
 The heavy top-partner particle can be copiously produced at the LHC because it couples to the SM quarks and gluons, and its highly energetic decay products can be observed in association with a mediator particle containing substantial transverse momentum.
 If the mediator decays promptly into the SM particles, then the resulting SM particles will be detected in the central region of the detector and will be energetic enough to significantly reduce SM backgrounds.
 As a result of this search strategy, the LHC can expand the reach of heavy top-partners and may discover even MeV-scale mediators, which are otherwise difficult to probe at a hadron collider using traditional search strategies.
+There exist a few search strategies for the heavy top partner in the literature~\cite{Cacciapaglia:2019zmj, Benbrik:2019zdp, Aguilar-Saavedra:2017giu, Dermisek:2019vkc, Chala:2017xgc}.
+In these scenarios, the heavy top partner decays to top quark along with a heavy new scalar.
+However, they don’t address the case of a MeV-scale scalar.